nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-with-docker.md

 docker --version
 ```

-> If you set up Facebook login in the *Security and identity* chapter, you'll need to use Docker secrets to securely set the Facebook app secret inside your container.
-Working with Docker secrets is outside the scope of this book.
-If you want, you can comment out the `AddFacebook` line in the `ConfigureServices` method to disable Facebook log in.

 ### Add a Dockerfile

 The first thing you'll need is a Dockerfile, which is like a recipe that tells Docker what your application needs.